-Items that fall under non economic damages are injuries like loss of consortium, pain and suffering, and emotional distress.
+Items that fall under non-economic damages are injuries like loss of consortium, pain, suffering, and emotional distress.
 Since each person experiences suffering differently, putting a price on an individual case is not an easy thing to do, and in many cases there is a debate between the insurance company’s idea of how much a driver’s injuries are worth and the amount determined by the car accident attorney who is representing the injured driver.

 What is the Per Diem Method?